PrefectHQ/prefect/docs/cloud/recipes/k8s_dask.md

 # Dask Cluster on Kubernetes

-This recipe is for a Flow deployed to Kubernetes which uses a static Dask cluster.
-The Dask cluster lives on the same Kubernetes cluster that the Flow runs on.
+This recipe is for a Flow deployed to Kubernetes using a static Dask cluster.
+This Dask cluster lives on the same Kubernetes cluster that the Flow runs on.

 [[toc]]